Hair coat and skin conditions in dogs

 - Medication for hormonal conditions (long-term treatment)

-- Treatment for joint pain resulting in over-grooming
+- Treatment for joint pain resulting from over-grooming

 Treatment of scaly skin